 Kathleen began her career in education teaching for 17 years with Bayonne Public Schools.
 She then went on to become an administrator with Millburn-Short Hills Public Schools, serving as Vice Principal of the middle school in the district.
 She later moved on to Cranford Public Schools where she served as a Principal for 8 years before joining First Children in 2010.
 Kathleen is a certified school superintendent, principal, supervisor, teacher of the handicapped and elementary school teacher.
-She holds a Master’s degree in Teaching from Marygrove College and a from Kean University.
+She holds a Master’s degree in Teaching from Marygrove College and a Master’s in Educational Administration from Kean University.
 Some of her accomplishments/awards are state model of the Olweus Bully Prevention program, assistant director of the Association of Supervision and Curriculum Development-northeast region, Principal of the Year-Cranford Public Schools 2003/2004 and NCASES board member and commissioner.
-Kathy is a passionate educator and visionary of academic excellence for all children.
+As a certified mediator Kathleen has been appointed by the New Jersey Supreme Court to be a fee arbitrator for attorney conflicts.
+Kathleen is a passionate educator and visionary of academic excellence for all children.

 Phone: (908) 654-2472

-Dr. Ellen D’Amato is the School Psychologist and Clinical Administrator for First Children School.
-Dr. D’Amato has devoted her entire career to the delivery of services to students with developmental disabilities.
-As a Special Education Teacher, Learning Disabilities Teacher-Consultant, and currently as a School Psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
+Ellen has devoted her entire career to the delivery of services to students with developmental disabilities.
+As a special education teacher, learning disabilities teacher-consultant (LDTC), and currently as a school psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
 Her area of expertise is the education of students who have significant cognitive, communication, physical, and medical challenges.
 She is experienced in the identification and provision of individualized supports to students who have multiple disabilities.